charlehsin/react-testing-library/tutorials/step7-isolated-component/README.md

-# Tutorial to use fireEvent and user event API
+# Tutorial to test isolated component

 Most of this is to follow David Armendáriz's [Udemy course](https://www.udemy.com/course/testing-react-apps-with-react-testing-library-rtl/).